-Here are 10 facts you may not know about RB Leipzig star Timo Werner.
+Here are 10 facts you may not know about Timo Werner, who will be joining Chelsea from RB Leipzig at the end of the Bundesliga season.

 1. Scored goals for fun at youth level